pflin87/droopy/README.md

 * Tags formation
 * Tags can be created inside or outside (separate/different) of droopy
 * Can also be used to represent data in list form.
-* Dependent feature for "single/multiple select" (e.g. droopy A is depended to droopy B and droopy B is depended to droopy C up to 'N' level.)
+* Dependent feature for "single/multiple select" (e.g. droopy A depends to droopy B and droopy B depends to droopy C up to 'N' level.)

 -------------------------------------------------------